sprk2012/sprk2012-cfp/linyows-a_useful_situation_of_node_on_the_rails/README.md

 ## My bio (required)

-Tomohisa was a developer at paperboy&co making FANIC even more awesome.
+Tomohisa wowrks as a developer at paperboy&co making FANIC even more awesome.
 He has a project of [style-book website](http://scrapture.org/).
 It is popular with japanese fashionista.